ctottinger/Fourth-and-Forever/readme.md

 # Fourth and Forever - 2025-2026 season rules
-*Subject to change based if the Sleeper app doesn't allow for certain rules* *Scheduling, divisions, and payout information subject to change based on franchise count*
+*Subject to change if the Sleeper app doesn't allow for every rule.
+Scheduling, divisions and payout info is based on participation.*

 # Contents
 - [Entry Fee](#entry-fee)